Safety at bus stops and on the school bus depends on the cooperation and responsible behavior of every student.

 Students in kindergarten through 10th grade must be certified for riding the school bus.
 During the first six weeks of school, students will receive the safety training required for certification.
 To highlight these activities, the state of Minnesota has designated the first week of every school year as School Bus Safety Week.

-To ensure that safety is a primary factor in school transportation, the policy defines the responsibilities of parents/guardians, school principals and bus drivers.
+To ensure that safety is a primary factor in school transportation, Policy 709 defines the responsibilities of parents/guardians, school principals and bus drivers.

 Student Certification Requirements